priyankraychura/React-Learning/Interview_Questions.md

 - `useEffect` lets you **run code when the component renders or updates**.

 Hooks **always start with "use"** (e.g., `useState`, `useEffect`).

+## 6. Which hook is used to manage state?
+- The useState hook is used to manage state in React functional components.